publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch23/schVI/ptB/m__us_usc_t12_s2278b–11.md

     (b) __Accounts__

-        Simultaneously with the termination of the Financial Assistance Corporation as provided in subsection (a) of this section, any funds in the accounts established under [section 2278b–5 of this title][/us/usc/t12/s2278b–5] shall be transferred to the Insurance Fund established under [section 2277a–9 of this title][/us/usc/t12/s2277a–9].
+        Simultaneously with the termination of the Financial Assistance Corporation as provided in subsection (a), any funds in the accounts established under [section 2278b–5 of this title][/us/usc/t12/s2278b–5] shall be transferred to the Insurance Fund established under [section 2277a–9 of this title][/us/usc/t12/s2277a–9].

 ([Pub.
 L. 92–181, title VI, § 6][/us/pl/92/181/s6].31, as added [Pub.
 L. 100–233, title II, § 201][/us/pl/100/233/s201], Jan.
 6, 1988, [101 Stat.
 1605][/us/stat/101/1605]; amended [Pub.
 L. 102–552, title III, § 307(b)][/us/pl/102/552/s307/b], Oct.
 28, 1992, [106 Stat.
 4116][/us/stat/106/4116].)